CoreBond/corebond-architecture/README.md

 1. The device hardware produces a measurable identity signal derived from intrinsic physical characteristics.
 2. The signal is observed or measured by the verification system.
-3. The verifier compares the observed signal against expected identity characteristics.
+3. The verifier evaluates the observed signal against expected identity characteristics.
 4. The verifier determines whether the device identity is valid.
 5. An authentication decision is returned to the system.

-This model avoids the need for stored secrets or key exchange between the device and authentication infrastructure.
+This approach enables device authentication without storing credentials on the device or exchanging secrets with the authentication infrastructure.
 ## Security Assumptions

 The CoreBond model assumes the following conditions: